 Hi!
-I am Violynne (Ruolin) Wang, a 1st year Ph.D. student at the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
-Prior to joining UCLA, I worked at Tsinghua HCI lab.
+I am Ruolin Wang (Violynne), a Research Assistant and Ph.D. student in the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
+Prior to joining UCLA, I worked in the Tsinghua Pervasive HCI Group .
+I received my M.Sc degree in Computer Science from Tsinghua University and BEng degree in Microelectronics from Tianjin University.

 Novel Interaction + Capacitive Sensing